hasinthaindrajee/mdtester/transactions.md

 * Creates two tables if not exists.
 * Enters two records to two tables in as a transaction.

 Manipulate database queries inside transaction block and it will cause failures of database updates.
-A single execution failure in this block will fail all operations which are done within the block which is a characteristic of a transaction.
+A single execution failure in this `transactions` block will fail all operations which are done within the block.

-### What are transaction failures ?
+### Transaction Failures

-Any unhandled exception which occurs inside a transaction block will be considered as a transaction failure.
-Calling “fail” explicitly will cause a transaction failure as well.
+Any unhandled `exception` which occurs inside a transaction block will be considered as a transaction failure.
+Calling `fail` explicitly will cause a transaction failure as well.

-Apart from them, errors which are returned from transacted functions are also considered as transaction failures.
+Apart from them, errors which are returned from `transacted functions` are also considered as transaction failures.

-The second type of failures (ie failures which are returned from transacted functions) behave in a special way.
-Even though an error is returned from a transacted function, it will not halt, fail or abort the transaction immediately.
-Instead it will continue the reset of the logic within the transaction and will fail the transaction if any of the transacted functions have returned an error at the end and will rollback operations which took place in transacted functions.
+The second type of failures (ie failures which are returned from `transacted functions`) behave in a special way.
+Even though an `error` is returned from a `transacted function`, it will not halt, fail or abort the transaction immediately.
+Instead it will continue the reset of the logic within the transaction and will fail the transaction if any of the `transacted functions` have returned an error at the end and will rollback operations which took place in `transacted functions`.

-Onretry will be executed a given number of times upon these transaction failures.
+`onretry` will be executed a given number of times upon these transaction failures.

 ### Fail and abort explicitly within transactions

-As described in the introduction, transactions can be failed or aborted explicitly without continuing the rest of the logic in the transaction block.
-To fail a transaction “fail” keyword is used where as “abort” is used to abort transactions.
+As described in the introduction, `transactions` can be failed or aborted explicitly without continuing the rest of the logic in the transaction block.
+To fail a transaction `fail` keyword is used where as `abort` is used to abort transactions.

 Eg
 ```